Misdemeanor and Felony Theft in the District of Columbia

 It doesn't matter whether the person intends to deprive the owner of their property permanently or just temporarily.

 The term "property" refers to anything of value, such as real or personal property, title or interest in property, services, credit, debt, and government-issued licenses, permits, or benefits.
 (D.C.
-Code §§ 22-3201, -3211 (2020).)
+Code §§ 22-3201, 22-3211 (2024).)

 So a person who steals someone's phone commits theft.
 But it's also theft to trick someone into transferring over their title to a vehicle, skim money from an elderly parent's checking account, or accept services not intending to pay for them.

 While most theft offenses fall under the general theft statute, a few individual theft-related crimes remain.
 You can check out the D.C.
 Code for information on theft of utility services, identity theft, receiving or trafficking stolen property, and extortion.
 (D.C.
 Code tit.
 22, ch.
-32 (2020).)
+32 (2024).)

 The D.C.
-Code classifies theft offenses into just two categories based on the value of the stolen property or services: first-degree theft (felony) and second-degree theft (misdemeanor).
+Code classifies theft offenses into just two categories based primarily on the value of the stolen property or services: first-degree theft (felony) and second-degree theft (misdemeanor).

-First-Degree Theft
+First-Degree Felony Theft in D.C.

-A person who steals property or services valued at $1,000 or more commits theft in the first degree.
 First-degree theft carries a maximum felony sentence of 10 years' imprisonment and a $25,000 fine.

-Second-Degree Theft
+Second-Degree Felony Theft in D.C.

 Stealing less than $1,000 in property or services results in a misdemeanor, punishable by up to six months in jail and a $1,000 fine.

-Enhanced Penalties
+Enhanced Theft Penalties in D.C.

 Repeat thefts.
 A person convicted of a third or subsequent theft offense (first- or second-degree) faces a minimum sentence of one year's incarceration and a maximum of 15 years in prison.
 The maximum fine amount increases to $37,500.
 Under this section, a third misdemeanor theft can result in prison time.

 (D.C.
-Code §§ 22-3212, -3601 (2020).)
+Code §§ 22-3212, 22-3601 (2024).)

 In Washington, D.C., as in other jurisdictions, a person who shoplifts faces both criminal and civil penalties.

-Criminal Penalties
+Criminal Penalties for Shoplifting

 Shoplifting includes more than just hiding merchandise in a coat or bag and trying to leave the store without paying for it.
 It includes any of the following conduct where the shoplifter's intent is to defraud the store owner or take the merchandise without making a complete payment: